Bachelor of Business (Hospitality and Tourism Management)

 Course Overview

-To achieve this aim the Bachelor of Business (Hospitality and Tourism Management) requires graduates to demonstrate both educational and professional outcomes.
+Graduates of the Bachelor of Business (Hospitality and Tourism Management) are well-prepared to meet industry demands and demonstrate both educational and professional excellence.

 Nested Qualification and Exit Awards